Easy Red Lentil Curry with Coconut Milk (30 Minute Recipe)

 pot of curry next to bowl of curry with rice and peas

-• Is this curry spicy?
 The fresh ginger adds a bit of a kick, but I wouldn’t personally consider this curry to be too spicy.
-If you do love a little heat, you can add some chopped jalapeños or serrano peppers to the curry along with the ginger and garlic – again, see the recipe notes!
+If you do love a little heat, you can add some chopped jalapeños or serrano peppers to the curry along with the ginger and garlic – see the recipe notes for more information!

-• Can I use a different type of lentil?
 I strongly recommend using red lentils in this recipe, as they cook quickly and get nice and creamy as they break down.
 Yellow lentils or split peas will work as well if they are split – I wouldn’t use brown lentils, though.

-Bowl of coconut red lentil curry with rice and cilantro
+pot of red lentil curry topped with coconut milk swirl and fresh cilantro

-Finally, if you make this recipe and decide to share it on Facebook or Instagram, don’t forget to tag me @FromMyBowl + #FromMyBowl!
+If you make this recipe and decide to share it on Facebook or Instagram, don’t forget to tag me @FromMyBowl + #FromMyBowl!
 I love seeing your delicious recreations 🙂

 This creamy Coconut & Red Lentil Curry is ready in 30 minutes and you only need 8 ingredients to make it!
 A cozy, hearty, and flavorful dinner.